Wednesday, October 8, 2025

 Only one reference appears online as of the publication of this story, though some local sources are available to corroborate the tale.

-The following post requesting information, reportedly sourced from National UFO Reporting Center, appears at the website :
+The following post requesting information, reportedly sourced from the National UFO Reporting Center, appears at the website :

 Advertisement